asood-life/expressio/README.md

 <ul>
     <li>
-        On the left, there is a section that allows you to either upload an image from your device or leverage the system's webcam to capture a snapshot in real-time.
+        The section on the left allows you to either upload an image from your device or leverage the system's webcam to capture a snapshot in real-time.
 As illustrated above, you can see the following buttons:
         <ul>
             <li>
                 <strong>UPLOAD</strong>: Opens the file explorer to select and upload an image from your local system.